SilentComics/Strip/README.md

 # Theme Wiki
 [Theme wiki](https://github.com/SilentComics/Silent-Comics-Wordpress-Theme/wiki/SilentComic-WordPress-Theme-wiki)

-## Code review needed
+## Contributing
-Do you know how to improve this theme?
+I'd love to get contributions for this project.
+I’m not a developer so there is room for improvements.
+Do you know how to make this theme better?
 Please send your findings and suggestions over to hoa // @ // silent-comics.com

 ## Other ways you can help:
 Theme review aside, there are a few other ways you can [support this project ♥](http://silentcomics.com/subscribe/). *Thank you!*